d-e-e-p/fixed-size-string-buffer/README.md

 we need very predictable dynamic allocation limits to maintain sufficient memory headroom.
 This ring buffer array can be allocated statically so it ends up in the [.bss section](https://en.wikipedia.org/wiki/.bss), when can then be alloted to a dedicated bank (eg CCM Memory on a STM32).
-This eliminates the possibility of conflict between message buffer and operating heap/stack memory.
+This eliminates the possibility of conflict between message buffer and operating heap memory since std::array alloctes in stack.
 See writeup on [Using CCM Memory](https://www.openstm32.org/Using%2BCCM%2BMemory).

 There is also a significant speed advantage of using this approach for long strings, eg on macos: